curl/everything-curl/ftp-twoconnections.md

 ### Active connections

-The client can opt to ask the server to connect to the client to set it up.
-A so called "active" connection.
+The client can opt to ask the server to connect to the client to set it up, a so-called "active" connection.
 This is done with the PORT or EPRT commands.
-Allowing a remote host to connect back to a client on a port that the client opens up requires that there's no firewall or other network appliance in between that refuses that to go through - and that is far from always the case.
-You ask for an active transfer using `curl -P [arg]` (also known as `--ftp-port` in long form) and while the option allows you to specify exactly which address to use, just setting the same as you come from is almost always the correct choice and you do that with `-P -`.
-Like asking for a file:
+Allowing a remote host to connect back to a client on a port that the client opens up requires that there's no firewall or other network appliance in between that refuses that to go through and that is far from always the case.
+You ask for an active transfer using `curl -P [arg]` (also known as `--ftp-port` in long form) and while the option allows you to specify exactly which address to use, just setting the same as you come from is almost always the correct choice and you do that with `-P -`, like this way to ask for a file:

     $ curl -P - ftp://example.com/foobar.txt